Cirencester branch line

 The Cirencester branch line was a five-mile-long single-track branch railway line in Gloucestershire, England that connected Cirencester to the main line at Kemble.
-It was opened by the Cheltenham and Great Western Union Railway in 1841.
-The main line was extended from Kemble to a junction near Gloucester in 1845, by the GWR which had taken over the C&GWUR.
+It was opened by the Cheltenham and Great Western Union Railway (C&GWUR) in 1841.
+The main line was extended from Kemble to a junction near Gloucester in 1845, by the Great Western Railway (GWR) which had taken over the C&GWUR.
 The branch supported a busy passenger and goods business, but these declined in the 1930s, and closure was threatened in the 1950s.
 To reduce costs and maintain the viability of the line, lightweight four-wheel diesel railbuses were introduced, and they proved popular.
 Nevertheless, the line's decline was inexorable, passenger service closed in 1964 and the goods service ending the following year.

 The route crossed the River Thames near its source and formed the highest rail crossing point on the river.

 Cheltenham and Great Western Union Railway

 The Great Western Railway opened its main line between London and Bristol in 1841.
-During the construction period, an independent company called the Cheltenham and Great Western Union Railway obtained authorisation on 21 June 1836 to make a line from the GWR at Swindon, to Cheltenham by way of Stroud and Gloucester.
+During the construction period, an independent company called the Cheltenham and Great Western Union Railway obtained authorisation on 21 June 1836 in the Cheltenham and Great Western Union Railway Act 1836 (6 & 7 Will.
+4. c. lxxvii) to make a line from the GWR at Swindon, to Cheltenham by way of Stroud and Gloucester.
 The estimated cost of construction was £750,000.

 As well as the main line between Swindon and Cheltenham, there was to be a branch to Cirencester, terminating at a place there referred to as Botany Bay.
-A landowner at Kemble, named Robert Gordon, was evidently hostile to the railway, and he secured clauses in the authorising Act requiring a tunnel, not needed for engineering purposes, near Kemble.
+A landowner at Kemble, named Robert Gordon, was evidently hostile to the railway, and he secured clauses in the C&GWUR's authorising act of Parliament requiring a tunnel, not needed for engineering purposes, near Kemble.
 Moreover, the railway was forbidden to open a public station on Gordon's estate.
 The new line was to be on the broad gauge.

 The money market was extremely depressed in the period following authorisation of the line, and subscriptions could not be secured to make material progress on construction.
 In desperation, the directors determined to construct between Swindon and Cirencester only for the time being, for that would give the best chance of getting an income that would pay a dividend on the outlay.
 The company arranged a provisional lease with the Great Western Railway, in which the GWR would pay £17,000 annually for the use of the (as yet unbuilt) line.